-- Avoid using control characters that are illegal in XML 1.0 (#x7F–#x84 and #x86–#x9F): these characters cause XML listing issues when you try to list your objects.
+- Control characters that are illegal in XML 1.0 (#x7F–#x84 and #x86–#x9F): these characters cause XML listing issues when you try to list your objects.

-- Avoid using "#" in your object names: gsutil interprets object names ending with #<numeric string> as version identifiers, so including "#" in object names can make it difficult or impossible to perform operations on such versioned objects using gsutil.
+- The "#" character: Google Cloud CLI commands interpret object names ending with #<numeric string> as version identifiers, so including "#" in object names can make it difficult or impossible to perform operations on such versioned objects using the gcloud CLI.

-- Avoid using "[", "]", "*", or "?" in your object names: gsutil interprets these characters as wildcards, so including them in object names can make it difficult or impossible to perform wildcard operations using gsutil.
+gcloud storageand gsutil interpret these characters as wildcards, so including them in object names can make it difficult or impossible to perform wildcard operations with those tools.